isjeffcom/coronavirusDataGlobal/README.md

 3. Rename `conf_tmp.json` to `conf.json` and config your database
 4. Excute `python init.py`

-That's it, you have global covid-19 data in your database `history` table
+That's it, you have global covid-19 data in your database `history` table and cached in `/data` folder as JSON format

 ### API
 5. Install NodeJs